Phantom Planet: First reunion (2011–2013)

-On November 4, 2011, an official Phantom Planet reunion Twitter account was created which stated they would be reuniting in 2012.
-Since then, they have held their first practice in 3 years.
-In late January 2012, Phantom Planet announced their first reunion show, June 13, at The Troubadour in Los Angeles.
+On December 20, 2011, Phantom Planet posted a video of them rehearsing the song "Knowitall".
+Along with this upload, they announced that they would reunite for a few shows, and possibly even record an EP.
+In late January 2012, the band announced their first reunion show, June 13, at The Troubadour in Los Angeles.
 On January 31, they announced the addition of a second Troubadour show to be played June 14, 2012.
 Former member of the band, Jacques Brautbar, joined them for songs at the June 13 show.

 In August 2013, the band, under Alex Greenwald & Phriends, performed a new song titled Balisong, which ended up being on Greenwald's solo album and later released in 2019 as a single by the full band.
 This performance did not have bassist Sam Farrar because he was touring with Maroon 5.
 He was replaced by Jamiroquai bassist Stuart Zender.

 Second reunion and Devastator (2019–present)

 A Phantom Planet Instagram account was created on January 19, 2019, indicating that the band could be reforming.
 Additionally, band members posted the logo on their personal social media accounts.
 It was confirmed that the band played a small secret private show January 19, 2019, at No Name on Fairfax in Los Angeles.

 On March 18, 2019, the band officially announced "Hiatus.
 Over."
-They announced their first "public" show in over seven years at Hanson's "Hop Jam" Music and Beer Festival in Tulsa, OK on May 19, 2019.
+They announced their first "public" show in over seven years at Hanson's "Hop Jam" Music and Beer Festival in Tulsa, Oklahoma on May 19, 2019.
 Before that event, they scheduled three shows across Southern California.

-On May 7, the band officially released their first new song in 11 years, Balisong.
+On May 7, the band officially released their first song in 11 years, "Balisong".
 The song was a reworked version of a track previously released on Alex's solo album.
-The band is "50 to 75 percent" finished with a new album.
 In March 2020, Phantom Planet announced the release of their fifth album Devastator on May 8, 2020, and their first album in 12 years since Raise the Dead (2008).
 However, the album was delayed to June 19, due to the COVID-19 pandemic.
 It was later pushed again one day earlier June 18, as a way of showing respect and support to the Black Lives Matter movement.